 House Of The Dead Overkill: The exact words of the trope name are used by the narrator when describing Varla's motivation.
 (Her brother turned himself into a monster while trying to kill Papa Caesar, so she wants Papa Caesar dead.
 The heroes are the ones who actually killed her brother, but it was a I Cannot Self-Terminate, so they don't get the blame.)

 And while we're on the topic of Kingdom Hearts, Roxas in 358/2 Days.
 He was forced to kill and absorb one of his best friends, so he ends up going on a one-man invasion of the entire World That Never Was to set Kingdom Hearts free and put Organization XIII in their place, easily taking out Neo Shadows in a single hit.
 And throughout all of this his memories of Xion are fading, to the point that when he begins his battle with Riku he only remembers his best friend as "her".
 Unfortunately for Roxas, Riku puts a stop to his rampage before he can even get to the Castle That Never Was.
-In the end, it was probably for the best, since if Roxas got himself killed fighting Xemnas & company, Sora would've been screwed as well.
+In the end, it was probably for the best.
+If Riku managed to defeat Roxas when he wasn't even trying to kill him, Xemnas and company would have been much less merciful.
+And if Roxas got himself killed, Sora would've been screwed as well.

 Kingpin: Life of Crime: the main character is brutally beaten by thugs working for Nikki Blanco, and he's told never to come back.
 Instead, he sets across the landscape, destroying the Mafia run businesses, killing numerous members, and going after Nikki's boss to finally take control for himself.